bayehyg/bayehyg/README.md

 ### About Me

-I'm currently pursuing a Bachelor of Science in Computer Science at Pacific Lutheran University, Tacoma, WA, with a GPA of 3.93/4.0.
-I have a passion for solving problems and figuring out how complex things work.
+I'm pursuing a Bachelor of Science in Computer Science at Pacific Lutheran University, Tacoma, WA, with a GPA of 3.84/4.0.
+I am a passionate, hands-on student with fast learning skills.
+Take a look at my recent projects to see what I've been upto.

 ### 💼 Notable Experience